jero98772/WhatiDo/readme.md

 ### programing notes

-i use adyacent list to representate the graph because is more eficent than, but you can use matrix the algoritm work very simililar in a matrix (see <a href="">algoritm with matrix</a>)
+i use adyacent list to representate the graph because is more eficent than, but you can use matrix the algoritm work very simililar in a matrix (see <a href="https://github.com/jero98772/WhatiDo/blob/main/misc/scripts/algotirmwhaticando.go">algoritm with matrix</a>)

 ### How it works for select a product?